-Taking pictures: As the camera has no light meter, the exposure has to be guessed and the right f-stop and exposure time have to be calculated.
-The aperture ( F 4,5 – F 22) is set at the front of the lens, the shutter speed ( 1/10 bis 1/200) at the base of the lens.
-Now just guess the distance, set it regarding to the chosen aperture, advance the film, cock the shutter and release.
+Taking pictures with the Smena: As the camera has no light meter, the exposure has to be guessed and the right f-stop and exposure time have to be calculated.
+The aperture (F 4,5 – F 22) is set at the front of the lens, the shutter speed (1/10 bis 1/200) at the base of the lens.
+Now just guess the distance, set it regarding the chosen aperture, advance the film, cock the shutter and release.
 Sounds complicated?
 It is not.
 This video explains it step by step.

 |Year built||1958 (?), built from 1953 to 1962 (Smena 1 until 1958)|